badgirlbongi/bongihub/workflow.md

 31/01/2024
 + forgot to put the html code for inserting data on bongihub/projects/TOURza/insert.php just added it now hence it was showing a blank page yesterday, uploading is working but the picture is still not showing
-+ doing a new method of uploading images on bongihub/php/how2uploadimages
++ doing a new method of uploading images on bongihub/php/how2uploadimages : added database